-The Wyoming Department of Environmental Quality (DEQ) is the state's regulatory agency charged with protecting, conserving and enhancing Wyoming's land, air and water for the benefit of current and future generations.
-DEQ does this in part through agreements with EPA under which DEQ assumes authority for enforcement of certain federal environmental laws.
-Neither EPA nor DEQ have adopted any regulatory standards for the cleanup of PFAS in soil or groundwater.
+The WDEQ is the state's regulatory agency charged with protecting, conserving, and enhancing Wyoming's land, air, and water for the benefit of current and future generations.
+WDEQ does this in part through agreements with EPA under which WDEQ assumes authority for enforcement of certain federal environmental laws.
+Neither EPA nor WDEQ have adopted any regulatory standards for the cleanup of PFAS in soil or groundwater.
 As noted above, EPA initially adopted a non-regulatory LHA for PFOS+PFOA in drinking water of 70 ppt.
 Then in June 2022, EPA released a revised and unexpectedly low LHA which is several thousand times lower than 70 ppt, and below the level which can even be detected or measured by current technology.
+WDEQ continues to rely on the EPA for any regulatory standards associated with PFAS in soil or groundwater.

-By letter to DEQ on April 28, 2020, the Airport provided a Jackson Hole Airport (JHA) Interim PFAS Report (April 28, 2020) and sought consultation with DEQ.
-The Airport has since been in periodic consultation with DEQ in both writing and telephone conference call.
-The Airport desires to enter into a more formal consulting relationship with DEQ under which its advice and consultation is sought and received.
-In any event, the Airport will provide reports to and seek consultation with DEQ at appropriate times and consistent with this Plan.
+By letter to WDEQ on April 28, 2020, the Airport provided a Jackson Hole Airport (JHA) Interim PFAS Report (April 28, 2020) and sought consultation with WDEQ.
+The Airport has since been in periodic consultation with WDEQ in both writing and telephone conference call.
+The Airport desires to enter into a more formal consulting relationship with WDEQ under which its advice and consultation is sought and received.
+In any event, the Airport will provide reports to and seek consultation with WDEQ at appropriate times and consistent with this Plan.

-8.3 Teton County Health Department.
+9.3 Teton County Health Department.